-The county superintendent will examine the adopted budget for compliance with the standards and criteria adopted by the State Board of Education and identify technical corrections necessary to bring the budget into compliance, will determine if the budget allows the district to meet its current obligations and will determine if the budget is consistent with a financial plan that will enable the district to meet its multiyear financial commitments.
+The county superintendent will examine the adopted budget for compliance with the standards and criteria adopted by the State Board of Education and identify technical corrections necessary to bring the budget into compliance, will determine if the budget allows the district to meet its current obligations and will determine if the budget is consistent with a financial plan that will enable the district to meet its multi-year financial commitments.
 On or before August 15, the county superintendent will approve, conditionally approve or disapprove the adopted budget for each school district.
 Budgets will be disapproved if they fail the above standards.
 The district board must be notified by August 15 of the county superintendent's recommendations for revision and reasons for the recommendations.
 The county superintendent may assign a fiscal advisor or appoint a committee to examine and comment on the superintendent's recommendations.
-The county superintendent must be made available by the district for public inspection.
+The committee must report its findings no later than August 20.
+Any recommendations made by the county superintendent must be made available by the district for public inspection.
 No later than August 20, the county superintendent must notify the Superintendent of Public Instruction of all school districts whose budget has been disapproved.